Last updated on January 3, 2025

 I find Henzie “Toolbox” Torre’s abilities to play into some fun ideas.
 The more you recast it from your command zone, the easier it becomes for you to cheat some really big threats into play.

-Thanks to its first ability which gives blitz to all creatures with mana value 4 or greater, it also makes sacrificing those big creatures a profitable option.
+This devil rogue commander‘s first ability, which gives blitz to all creatures with mana value 4 or greater, makes sacrificing those big creatures a profitable option.
 You can easily build a nice aristocrats deck around it, with a more aggro lean to it.

 Mono-black likes reanimating dead creatures almost as much as it likes destroying (or sacrificing) them.
 Ayara, First of Locthwain embodies this cycle of death and undeath perfectly with its mechanics.

-An aristocrats deck around this card can work wonderfully, but it has to be mixed with reanimation strategies that can bring your creatures back often and consistently.
-This will have your first ability triggering often and consistently to ping at your opponents again and again.
+An aristocrats deck around this black noble can work wonderfully, but it has to be mixed with reanimation strategies that can bring your creatures back often and consistently.
+This will have your first ability triggering often and consistently to ping your opponents again and again.

 This deck has to be split between a traditionally sacrifice-centered strategy and a strong amount of removal.
 That way you can use your sac outlets on your opponents’ creatures rather than your own.
 A neat little detail is that this commander gives decayed to any creatures it steals, which essentially removes any intent of actually keeping your opponents’ things for long.
 Just use them as fodder for your aristocrats!

 This list is starting to feel a little mono-black right now, but is anyone even surprised this is the best color for aristocrats?
-In any case, the phyrexian dominus of black mana is (unsurprisingly) a great card for aristocrats.
+In any case, the black Phyrexian Dominus is (unsurprisingly) a great card for aristocrats.

 Drivnod, Carnage Dominus’s first ability makes it an amazing commander for a mono-black deck built around sacrificing your own creatures, working as an engine for every other aristocrat card out there.
 Plus it has a built-in way to gain indestructible, which is always nice in a commander.